miru0710/half_subtractor/README.md

 Program:

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+/* Program to design a half subtractor circuit and verify its truth table in quartus using Verilog programming.

 Developed by:MIRUDHULA.N RegisterNumber:25016637*/